sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ### Client Authentication
 Confidential Clients (Web applications and Native Clients with per-instance provisioned secrets) as defined in [Section 5.1](#client-types) MUST authenticate to the authorization server using a JWT assertion as defined by the "JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants" [[RFC7523]] using only the private\_key\_jwt method defined in [[OpenID.Core]].
-In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion can be omitted.
+Alternatively, Clients MAY authenticate using mutual authenticated TLS, as specified in [[RFC8705]].
+In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion SHOULD be omitted and the 'client_id' parameter MUST be included.

 <!--